 So when I look back I found that whatever I have done right or wrong, today I’m here.

 Q9) What is your success of keys?

-There is no key of success of for me.
-I define success with as a process with a sum of milestones.
-People say you have to be focused, hard-working and so on to be successful but to me it’s all are the by-product of the process itself.
+There is no key to success for me.
+I define success as a process with a sum of milestones.
+People say you have to be focused, hard-working, and so on to be successful but to me, it’s all are the by-product of the process itself.
 It automatically brings all my attention to my work & and I become so engaged that I can think of any other things.

 Q10) What piece of advice would you give to college graduates who want to become entrepreneurs??

-I’m not that big person or business tycoon to give advice.
-But I can share my learnings I got throughout my journey till date.
+I’m not a that big person or business tycoon to give advice.
+But I can share the learnings I got throughout my journey to date.
 First, Remember u can learn from every single person it may be a street vendor or from any business tycoon but u have to have the enthusiasm or vision.
 At least I think in that way, and it helped me a lot.

-Whenever I meet a new person , I consider it as a new learning session, from his journey I can learn something new, a new chapter of the book called “life”.
+Whenever I meet a new person, I consider it as a new learning session, from his journey I can learn something new, a new chapter of the book called “life”.
 Second, Never ever miss an opportunity.
-If you don’t know how to do it, take it then think how to do it, believe me it’s a great learning experience.
+If you don’t know how to do it, take it then think about how to do it, believe me, it’s a great learning experience.

 Follow Him @